 Start your visit at the Robinson-Rose House in Old Town State Historic Park.
 This building is a replica of one that was built in 1853 as a residence and law office.
 Robinson-Rose House now serves as the park’s visitor center.
-Inside you’ll find displays and background information about Old Town San Diego.
+Inside you’ll find displays and background information.
 The displays include a collection of ceramics found by archaeologists at the Presidio.
 Pick up brochures and maps to help guide your exploration of Old Town.
 You can also find a map on the Old Town Market website.